 Adidas 24 Hour Thunder Run - 30 July 2011

 The course is a 10km cross-country circuit at Catton Park in the Staffordshire countryside, and is open to solo runners and relay teams.
 The winner is whoever completes the most laps in 24 hours.
-For more details see their.
 The run started at midday on Saturday 30 July, continued through the night, and finished at midday on Sunday.
 Sarah was very pleased with her effort, running 120km (75 miles) over the 24 hours.
 She was 12th solo female (out of 21).
 Everyone was affected by the heat during the day, but Sarah found running through thick forests in pitch darkness the worst thing and very tiring.
 She had a lie down in her tent for about 4 hours from 1.30am, resuming when the sun came up.
 She says it was a fabulous event, and she'll be back next year (with a good head torch) to try to run further and get a better placing!
 (For an excellent description of the race see)

 The Jersey "Round the Rock" race - 6 August 2011

 This is an ultra-marathon of 48 miles.
 The race started in St Helier at 6am on Saturday 6 August, and proceeded around the coast anti-clockwise.
 Some of it was on roads, some on footpaths, and some along the beach.
 Sarah completed the course in 11hrs 36mins 19 secs.
 Her comment was "managed to run Round the Rock but really felt my 75 miles of last weekend so took it easy and concentrated on just finishing (some didn't) .....
 Lots of steep steps up and down, I managed to get lost twice and I did stop for a cup of tea and a scone at St Brelade's!, It was a stunningly beautiful race round the whole island of Jersey.
 Now for a few days' rest!"
 Seefor further details of the race.

 Seaford Marathon - 21 August 2011